 Baked Baja Fish Tacos

-Most of the flavor in this Baked Fish Tacos recipe comes from the quick marinade we use for the fish.
 The marinade is quick to put together using mostly pantry ingredients and a hefty dose of lime juice!
-You’ll only need about 30 minutes to marinade the fish for these Baja Fish Tacos.
+You’ll only need about 30 minutes to marinade the tender fish for this easy taco recipe!

-For the fish in these fish tacos, I used cod.
-Cod is super easy to find and mild in flavor, it will take on the flavor of the marinade and spices you use!
-If you can’t find cod, you can use salmon, tilapia or any other mild, flaky fish!
+For the fish in these delicious tacos, I used cod!
+Cod is super easy to find and mild in flavor.
+It will take on the flavors of the marinade and spices that you use.

 The Best Toppings for Fish Tacos